-An Individual Retirement Account (IRA) is a savings account that provides great tax benefits for money you’re saving for retirement.
-Knowing about the differences of each IRA type can help you make the best choice for the income you need after you stop working.
+One way to save for retirement is to open and fund an Individual Retirement Account (IRA).
+This savings account provides tax benefits on the money you’re saving for retirement.
+Knowing the differences between each IRA type can help you make the best choice for the income you need after you stop working.

-A Traditional IRA is a pre-tax retirement account.
-Depending on your situation, you may have pre-tax and after-tax money in your IRA.
-Contributions are often tax-deductible to an annual limit set by the IRS, if you meet certain requirements.
+A Traditional IRA is a pre-tax retirement account and your earnings grow tax-deferred.
+Depending on your situation, you may be able to contribute both pre- and after-tax dollars to your IRA.
+Contributions may be tax-deductible up to an annual income limit set by the IRS, if you meet certain requirements.
 You only pay taxes on your earnings and deductible contributions when you withdraw funds from the account.
-Because you don’t have to pay taxes on those funds as they grow, your balance can grow more than the funds in a taxable account.
+Because you don’t have to pay taxes on those funds as they grow, your balance can grow faster than the funds in a taxable account.

-A Roth IRA is funded with after-tax dollars.
-Because Roth contributions are never tax-deductible, they are never taxable upon withdrawal.
-Earnings are not taxed as long as the account has been open for five years and funds are not withdrawn before age 59½.
-Keep in mind a Roth IRA has income restrictions, which may limit your eligibility.
+A Roth IRA is funded with after-tax dollars and contributions are not tax-deductible.
+You pay taxes on the money now, but your earnings are tax-free when you withdraw funds later.
+Earnings are not taxed as long as the account has been open for five years and funds are not withdrawn before age 59 ½.

 The advice provided is for informational purposes only.
 Contact a financial advisor for additional guidance.